-7. Trees, Streetscape and Street Interface:
+6. Landscaping, Fences, and Street Interface:

+Landscaping along Fraser Highway shall be designed in a manner to allow the House to be visible from Fraser Highway.
 Landscaping in the vicinity of the House shall be planted and maintained as required in the development permit issued by Council for the Lands.

-8. Accessory Buildings and Structures:
+7. Accessory Buildings and Structures: